 The installation of radiant barriers is important because faulty insulation can compromise the effectiveness of the system.
+Click here to learn more about radiant barriers.
 The barriers can be installed in brand new houses and into older homes by being placed over the existing insulation.
 Don’t take a chance trying to install radiant barriers yourself, contact us for professional installation of radiant barriers in your South Florida home.

 If you live in a home that doesn’t hold energy well, and you constantly struggle to heat and cool the home, a radiant barrier is an easy and cost-effective way to solve these issues.
 There are many reasons you might choose to install a radiant barrier in your home:

 - To help reduce the amount of heat coming into the home via the roof and attic

 - To stabilize the temperature inside the home by stopping the amount of heated air coming in

 - To reduce utility use and the accompanying bills that can spiral out of control

 In a hot climate like ours, a radiant barrier can make a significant difference in how cool the home stays.
 Homes in Miami get an unusually high amount of sun exposure, and the roof is the main target.
 If your roof is a dark color, and your attic is uninsulated, you can be sure that a significant amount of heat is coming through this area and into the home.
 If you live in an older home that does not keep cool air in well, reducing the amount of warm air coming in through a major point like the roof can be an effective solution to problems with keeping the home cool.